IP-CAM/Google-Analytics-Extension-for-OC-v.3.x/README.md

 5. Navigate to `Extensions > Extensions` and select `Analytics` from the `Choose the extension type` dropdown list.
 6. Locate the extension in the `Analytics` list and click the `Install` button.
 7. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.

-### Installation Instructions for OpenCart 4.x+

-1. Download the latest version from this repository.
-2. Log in to your OpenCart admin panel.
-3. Navigate to `Extensions > Installer`.
-4. Click the `Upload` button and upload the `ps_google_analytics.ocmod.zip` file.
-5. Locate the extension in the `Installed Extensions` list and click the `Install` button.
-6. Navigate to `Extensions > Extensions` and select `Analytics` from the `Choose the extension type` dropdown list.
-7. Locate the extension in the `Analytics` list and click the `Install` button.
-8. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.

 ---